vadimv/server-components/README.md

                   )
             );
 ```
-where lambda's parameter ``s`` is a read-and-write accessor of the application state snapshot.
+where lambda's parameter ``s`` is a read-and-write accessor of the application's state snapshot.
 This accessor is an object of the generic ``UseState<S>`` class,
 where the ``S`` type parameter defines the application immutable state type.
 Use the ``get()`` method of the accessor to read the current state.